alexridge/FinalProject-/README.md

 **Testing tools:** Cypress

 ####APIs

-**On This Day** this is a wikimedia api which provides all the text and images for events.
+**On This Day**  is a wikimedia api which provides all the text and images for events.

 ####How to run tests